VanshikaBhalla/groceryDeliveryAPI/README.md

 ## Acknowledgements

-This project has been both challenging and rewarding, and I am grateful for the opportunity to enhance my skills.
+After overcoming initial challenges, the application has been successfully deployed on Render, ensuring scalability to meet varying demands.
+This project has been both challenging and rewarding, and I am grateful for the learning opportunities the project provided.